leeftk/Establishments/README.txt

 Must I leave this place I love so much
 Politicians that I cannot trust
-All just run amok looking for rich donors to fund them up Claim to be one of us as they cover up lust
-Fucking our system after they say they are celibate Spend a few more dollars now they get a few more delegates Fuck a debt limit while the poor live in squalor
+All just run amok looking for rich donors to fund them up Fucking our system after they say they are celibate Spend a few more dollars now they get a few more delegates Fuck a bailout for the one percent
-They sold their soul and honor, who do they really represent?
+They stole and sold our votes, who do they really represent?

 (Chorus?)
 But I don't think they care for y'all (x2)